offsoc/onionprobe/docs/man/onionprobe.1.md

             Register how many seconds are left before the certificate expire.Negative values indicate how many seconds passed after the certificate already expired.
       onion_service_certificate_match_hostname:
             Register whether a provided server certificate matches the server hostname in a TLS connection: value is 1 for matched hostname and 0 otherwise.
 Check is done both on the commonName and subjectAltName fields.
 A value of 1 does not mean necessarily that the certificate is CA-validated.
+      hsdir_latency_seconds:
+            Register HSDir latency in seconds to fetch a descriptor
       onion_service_fetch_requests:
             Counts the total number of requests to access an Onion Service
       onion_service_fetch_error: